Wet cleaning? Dry cleaning? Do you know the difference? Why do you need one or the other?

 Does that mean a dry cleaner is washing your clothes in things like gasoline or glue?
 Probably not.

 Well, we hope not.
-If they are, you should bring your clothes immediately to Mulberrys.
+If they are, you should bring your clothes immediately to Mulberrys for a high-quality dry cleaning experience, including the ultimate convenience of dry cleaning pickup and delivery!

 Here at Mulberrys, we offer both dry cleaning and wet cleaning services.